 What’s key here is that the minute you put someone on a pedestal, you tend to minimize yourself in comparison.
 The result is that you may attempt to inject their values into your own life.
 Think of a time when you were in a new relationship and highly infatuated with someone – you probably did things in the first days, weeks or month that weren’t high on your list of values or that weren’t normal for you to do.
 You might even have tried to fit in with their priorities and begun to inject their values into your own life because you feared losing them or not being appreciated by them.
 This tends to be when imperative language is stronger in your internal dialogue as you start hearing words in your head like “I should”, “I ought to” and “I must”.

 Every time you hear those words in your internal dialogue, know that it’s not you that is talking.
 Instead, it’s the authority that you've infatuated with who is talking through you.
 In other words, you’re experiencing internal conflict between what you really want (you are the expert on your own highest values) and what you think you should be doing.

 How would this relate to someone who challenges you because they have a very different list of values?

 In this case, you might resent or despise them or begin to exaggerate yourself and minimize them.
 You are also likely to project your values onto the people that are challenging you and perhaps even become precocious, independent and proud.
 You may even start talking down to them because you look down on them.
 When that happens, your language often changes to become “you should”, “you ought to” and “you must” – in other words, “you need to do what I tell you to do because now I'm projecting my values onto you.”

-So, any time you hear yourself saying “I should”, it’s likely to be when you’re playing underdog and minimizing yourself to an outer authority.
-Any time you hear yourself saying, “you should”, it’s likely to be when you’re exaggerating yourself and projecting onto them as the authority.
+So, any time you hear yourself saying “I should” in your internal dialogue, it’s likely to be when you're playing underdog and minimizing yourself to an outer authority.
+Any time you hear yourself saying, “you should”, it’s likely to be when you're exaggerating yourself and projecting onto them as the authority.

 So, imperative language is actually valuable feedback?